 Invest in a professionally designed theme such as our very own Total Responsive Multipurpose WordPress theme.
 Additionally, you can always get professional and good looking themes from WordPress.org or vendors such as Themeforest and Elegant Themes.

 Alternatively, you can build your website piece by piece using top-notch WordPress page builders such as Visual Composer or Beaver Builder to mention just but a few.
-You can also use the awesome child themes that come with WordPress theme frameworks such as Genesis or Thesis.
+You can also use the awesome child themes that come with WordPress theme frameworks such as Genesis.

 If none of the above options sound appealing, and you have some money to spare, consider hiring a top WordPress developer to build you exactly what you need (just keep in mind that this is often the most expensive and time consuming option short of learning to code yourself).